Puneeth Rajkumar: 2002–2007: Debut as lead and breakthrough

-2008–2015: Other films
+2008–2015: Commercial success

 The actor released two films in 2008: D. Rajendra Babu's Bindaas and Prakash's Vamshi.
 Puneeth's first 2009 release was Raaj – The Showman.
 Although the film (directed by Prem) was criticised, his performance was praised.
 His other film Raam, with Priyamani, was a remake of the Telugu hit Ready.

 Puneeth returned to the limelight in 2010 with back-to-back hits.
 The first was Jacob Varghese's political thriller Prithvi, in which he played a bureaucrat in Ballari district who fights corruption.
 His next release was the action film Jackie, directed by Duniya Soori, which was a commercial success.
 In 2011, Puneeth co-starred in K. Madesh's Hudugaru, a remake of the Tamil film Nadodigal in which he reprised M. Sasikumar's role in the original.
 For his performance, he received his second Filmfare and first SIIMA Best Actor awards.
 In Yogaraj Bhat's travelogue Paramathma, Puneeth's next release, his character searches for love.

 He worked with Soori again in 2012 on the action film Anna Bond, produced by Parvathamma Rajkumar.
 For his performance, he received the Suvarna Best Actor award and was nominated for an IIFA award.
 Puneeth starred in another Tamil remake Poraali, filmed in Kannada as Yaare Koogadali, by Samuthirakani.

 In 2014, Puneeth starred in Jayanth C. Paranjee's romance Ninnindale, with Erica Fernandes.
 Although his performance as a New York-based adventure enthusiast based in New York was praised by critics, the film was unsuccessful at the box office.
 Puneeth's next release was K. Madesh's Power***, a remake of the Telugu film Dookudu.
 Appearing with Trisha for the first time, he played a tough police officer.
 The film earned a record ₹22 crore (₹220 million) in six days.
 In 2015, he played himself in B. M. Giriraj's film Mythri, which also starred Mohanlal and Bhavana.
 Puneeth's other release that year was Pawan Wadeyar's Rana Vikrama, an action film with Adah Sharma and Anjali.

-2016–2022
+2016–2022: Last films

 In March 2016, Puneeth worked for M. Saravanan's Chakravyuha and Duniya Soori's Doddmane Hudga.
-In 2017, he appeared in Santhosh Ananddram 's Raajakumara, which broke all-records in box-office and became the highest-grossing Kannada-language film of all time beating previous record of Mungaru Male, later the record was taken up by the movie K.G.F: Chapter 1.
-He also had the starring role in A Harsha's Anjani Putra alongside Rashmika Mandanna.
+In 2017, he appeared in Santhosh Ananddram's Raajakumara, which broke all records in box-office and became the highest-grossing Kannada-language film of all time beating previous record of Mungaru Male, before K.G.F: Chapter 1 (2018) surpassed it.
+Puneeth also had the starring role in A. Harsha's Anjani Putra (2017) alongside Rashmika Mandanna, and a voice role in Anup Bhandari's Rajaratha (2018).
+In 2019, Puneeth's only release, Natasaarvabhowma saw commercial success.

-Puneeth Rajkumar has played narrator role in the Anup Bhandari directed Rajaratha.
-In 2019 his film Natasaarvabhowma was released and also had commercial success.
 His last film in a leading role, James, was posthumously released on what would have been Puneeth's 47th birthday, 17 March 2022.
-It broke the record for the biggest opening day collection, and was the fastest Kannada movie to gross 100 crores.
+It broke the record for the biggest opening day collection, and was the fastest Kannada film to gross ₹100 crore.